Exceptional Minds. Extraordinary Futures.

 Research spotlight on...John Sivey

 Thinking about what courses you want to take next semester?
 Meet Honors professors for fall 2017, hear them pitch why you should take their seminar, and have the chance to ask them questions.
-Pizza will be provided.
+Free pizza will be served.

 Honors Semi-Formal Dance